krazeelegz/LHLexercise_rails_tutorial/Tutorial.md

     end

-Now, instead of only being able to handle one type of request, we can handle five.
+Now instead of only being able to handle one type of request, we can handle five.
 The ones we've added take GET requests to "/posts/0", "/posts/1", "/posts/2", and "/posts/3" and route them to (soon-to-be) controller actions `posts#post0`, `posts#post1`, `posts#post2`, and `posts#post3`.
 You should have an idea of what to do next: we need to add these methods in our `PostsController`.
 Let's do it.

     class PostsController < ApplicationController